 This is a really dangerous myth as it can stop people asking for help when they need it.
 If you are a victim of violence or abuse you will not be punished for that.
-People want to help you.
 BUT it is sadly true that the available support is often not ideal and is not always easy to access.

-But the assertion that a victim of abuse will be deliberately punished by having her (and it is almost always ‘her’) children taken away is wrong.
+However, to say its a fact that a victim of abuse will be deliberately punished by the system by having her (and it is almost always ‘her’) children taken away is wrong.
 If children are removed, it will be to keep them safe.
-However, we can see how for some victims of violence, it will certainly feel like punishment.
+However, its not hard to see how for many victims of violence, this will feel like a punishment.

 Therefore, what we will do in this post is discuss: